Felistas/NodeJs-Passport-Authentication/README.md

 npm start
 ```

-To confirm everything is working as expected, open your preferred REST Client (Insomnia is my preference), make a request to the following endpoint `http://localhost:3000/users` and cofirm the response is as below:
+To confirm everything is working as expected, open your preferred REST Client (Insomnia is my preference) then make a GET request to the following endpoint `http://localhost:3000/users` and confirm the response is as below:

 ![Home](https://github.com/Felistas/NodeJs-Passport-Authentication/blob/master/Screen%20Shot%202019-10-09%20at%2017.28.04.png)